mrc-ide/mpiRC/README.md

 We're not that close to pi here, and the change is a bit erratic - I think this is because I am using the terrible srand/rand RNG in stdlib.

+## Standalone C version

+See `scripts/standalone` for simple code, compile and run scripts for a Hello World MPI in C example.